 With falling returns from many other forms of investment, the benefits of property ownership are becoming easier to identify.
 We act for over 120 landlords and have over 240 units of accommodation under management, and would be pleased to discuss how we could help you with lettings and/or management.

 For full details, of how we can help please contact us on 01481 721757.
 You can also look at our guide below which highlights the important points you need to remember when letting your property and provides a checklist of things to do before your tenants move in.
+Likewise, we provide rental guidelines for tenants to ensure they treat the property with the appropriate diligence.

 Important Points For Landlords